The government has launched its consultation on the final proposals for major changes to the way council services are provided in Hampshire.

 We are part of a group of 12 of the 15 councils in Hampshire, which has been working closely together on options for this major reform of local government.

-On Wednesday 3 September, we published our joint proposal for the government, Close enough to be local, big enough to stay strong, for local government reorganisation in Hampshire and the Isle of Wight.
+We published our joint proposal for the government, Close enough to be local, big enough to stay strong, for local government reorganisation in September.
+This followed a vote by an extraordinary meeting of the council to do so.

-The joint proposal sets out the case for the creation of four new unitary councils for mainland Hampshire, replacing Hampshire County Council, the 11 district and borough councils, and Portsmouth and Southampton city councils, with the Isle of Wight remaining an independent unitary council.
+This sets out the case for 4 new unitary councils in Hampshire, replacing Hampshire Council, the 11 district and borough councils, and Portsmouth and Southampton city councils, with the Isle of Wight remaining an independent unitary council.

-Under the proposed new arrangements, Aldershot and Farnborough would be served by a new north Hampshire unitary council, which would provide the services currently run by Hampshire County Council as well as Rushmoor, Hart and Basingstoke and Deane councils.
+Under our proposals, Aldershot and Farnborough would be served by a new north Hampshire unitary council, which would provide the services currently run in this area by Hampshire County Council as well as Rushmoor, Hart and Basingstoke and Deane councils.

 Our leader explains the joint proposal